What is Virtual CFO: Coverage, Benefits, and Costs

 The job of a bookkeeper is only limited to recording your business’ transactions and creating financial statements for you to interpret.
 These reports are important to measure your historical financial data and incorporate it into the business KPIs.

 However, analyzing and interpreting the revenue reports can be tricky, especially if you’re flipping through pages of balance sheets and income statements.
-If you’re having a difficult time interpreting your business’s revenue reports, a virtual Chief Financial Officer (CFO) can help.
+If you’re having a difficult time interpreting your business’s revenue reports, an outsourced CFO can help.
 But what is Virtual CFO, and why does your business need one?

 What is Virtual CFO: Who are they?